tiby312/dinotree_report/design.md

 ## (Sweep and Prune) vs (Kd Tree) vs (KdTree + Sweep and Prune)

 Sweep and prune is a simple AABB collision finding system, but it degenerates as there are more and more "false-positives" (objects that intersect on one axis, but not both).
-Kd Trees are great, but objects that can't be inserted into children are left in the parent node and those objects must be collision checked with everybody else naivley.
+Kd Trees are great, but non-point objects that can't be inserted into children are left in the parent node and those objects must be collision checked with everybody else naivley.
 The tree height might also end up very large to satisfy the requirement that the leaf has only one element.
 A better solution is to use both.

 The basic idea is that you use a tree up until a specific tree height, and then switch to sweep and prune, and then additionally use sweep and prune for elements stuck in higher up tree nodes.
 The sweep and prune algorithm is a good candidate to use since it uses very little memory (just a stack that can be reused as you handle decendant nodes).
 But the real reason why it is good is the fact that the bots that belong to a non-leaf node in a kd tree are likely to be stewn across the divider in a line.
 Sweep and prune degenerates when the active list that it must maintain has many bots that end up not intersecting.
 This isnt likely to happen for the bots that belong to a node.
-The bots that belong to a non leaf node are guarenteed to touch the divider.
+The bots that belong to a node are guarenteed to touch the divider.
 If the divider partitions bots based off their x value, then the bots that belong to that node will all have x values that are roughly close together (they must intersect divider), but they y values can be vastly different (all the bots will be scattered up and down the dividing line).
 So when we do sweep and prune, it is important that we sweep and prune along axis that is different from the axis along which the divider is partitioning, otherwise it will degenetate to pratically the naive algorithm.

 ## KD tree vs Quad Tree